greystate/Greystate-XSLT-Helpers/navigationhelper/README.md

 1. Create a new XSLT file - use the "Clean" template and name it "Navigation"
 2. Add a `mode` Macro Parameter of type `textstring`
-3. Replace the XSLT with the following code and Save the file:
+3. Replace the XSLT with the following code and Save the file (if you're editing in the Umbraco UI you need to check the **Skip testing (ignore errors)** checkbox before saving):

 ```xslt
 <?xml version="1.0" encoding="utf-8" ?>